oschistad/iac-demo-setup/README.md

 - Fully automated change management

 We want to use CICD to create the infrastructure underlying our applications.
-We want to manage this infrastructure according to modern development principles:
+We want to manage this infrastructure using a modern development process:

+- Change management through
     - Code reviews
     - Automated testing
+- Track changes using commit messages and blame
 - Automated delivery

 # Tool stack